martintrollip/flutter_notes/README.md

 3.  **Data Layer:**
     *   Responsible for data retrieval and storage.
-    *   Includes Repository Implementations (concrete implementations of the domain layer's repository contracts), Data Sources (which can be remote like an API or local like a database/mocked data), and Models (data transfer objects that might include serialization logic, e.g., `NoteModel`).
+    *   Includes Repository Implementations (concrete implementations of the domain layer's repository contracts), Data Sources (which can be remote like an API or local like a database/mocked data), and Models (data transfer objects that might include serialisation logic, e.g., `NoteModel`).
-    *   API calls (Fetch all notes, Create/update a note, Delete a note) are mocked in this layer using `Future.delayed` or a similar mechanism.
+    *   API calls (Fetch all notes, Create/update a note, Delete a note) are mocked in this layer using `Future.delayed`.

 **Dependency Injection:** `get_it` is used to manage dependencies between layers and components.